The Academic Writing Skills Programme

 The AWSP provides students with the opportunity to reflect on, and develop, their writing in advance of submission of assessed coursework.
 With a focus on development and enhancement of academic literacies amongst students, the AWSP aims to enhance students’ success and graduate attributes.

 Specifically, the AWSP works to target:

-- student retention and success (through providing timely feedback on written work, alongside a range of materials and writing development information, that allows students the opportunity to engage with the requirements of University writing at an early stage)
+- student retention and success (through providing timely feedback and opportunity to check knowledge, alongside a range of materials and writing development information, that allows students the opportunity to engage with the requirements of University writing at an early stage)

 Everything was clear.
 Amazing lecturer!
 Not time-consuming. - previous AWSP student

 - academic practice, integrity and issues of plagiarism (through providing centralised, clear information on the key components of academic integrity, referencing and plagiarism)

 - graduate attributes (through encouraging effective, clear communication and promotion of student ability to 'defend their ideas in dialogue with peers and challenge disciplinary assumptions' (University of Glasgow Graduate Attributes Matrix))

 - enhanced institutional reputation (through innovative use of blended and online resourcing and teaching to deliver specific and tailored writing development for all students)

 How do my students enrol onto the AWSP?